sestaton/Pairfq/README.md

 **INSTALLATION**

+Perl version 5.12 (or greater) must be installed to use Pairfq, but there are no external modules required.
 You can specify the full path to the script, or move to a working directory and use it in place.
-Perl must be installed to use Pairfq, but there are no external modules required.

 **USAGE**